Recovery, compared.

 No Hardware to Buy

 WHOOP costs $219+ for a band.
 Oura costs $299+ for a ring.
 Kreev costs nothing extra — it uses the Apple Watch sensors you already have.
-Start for free, upgrade to Sentinel for $3.33/mo.
+Pricing announced at launch.

 Ready to try recovery